nayid-DFS/report-pdf-generator/readme.md

 node json-to-pdf.js
 ```

-This will create `Lebanon_Operational_Environment.pdf` in the project directory.
+This will create a PDF report in the project directory.

 ### Advanced PDF with Table of Contents